AMSP-04/NETN-FOM/NETN-FOM.md

   *	New FOM Module NETN-METOC for the representation of Weather
   * New FOM Module NETN-AIS for the representation of Vessel Traffic Information and Data
   * New FOM Module NETN-LOG that Merge and remove Logistics FOM Modules NETN-SCP-Base, NETN-Repair, NETN-Transport, NETN-Supply, and NETN-Storage
-  * Renamed LBML module to NETN-ETR (Entity Tasking and Reporting)
+  * Renamed LBML module to NETN-ETR (Entity Tasking and Reporting) and restructured entire module, including an update of the documentation.
   * Major update of NETN-MRM to simplify aggregation, disaggregation, divide and merge of units.
   * Exclude FOM Module NETN-HCBML for high-level C-BML Sim-C2 interactions (in anticipation of SISO C2SIM standard).
 * Changes in v 2.0